anirudhrathinam94/stuff/volunteering/00-linux-and-shell-scripting/README.md

   - \>>: This is the append operator.
 It is the same as above but instead of overwriting it appends.

   - |: Used for chaining/combining commands.
 Pipes the output of one command to another.
 Here doing ```c1 | c2``` means that output after running c1 is input of c2.
-    - Running ```ls | wc -l``` counts number of lines after running ls command
-    - Another example is to remove duplicates in a way uniq cannot.
-For example:
+Some examples are below:

+    **Example 1: Removing duplicates**

     If we have: